nerdbude/nv-xmonad/README.md

 <p align="center"><img src="/img/nv-xmonad-logo.png" width="500"></p>

 This XMonad configuration, designed for NixOS, offers a highly customizable and efficient workspace setup, drawing inspiration from Vim's modal editing style.
 It features dynamic mode switching, custom layouts, and seamless integration with tools like Xmobar, providing a minimalist and productive more ergonomical environment.
-You can find the documentation here: [nb link](https://nerdbude.com/nv-xmonad/)
+You can find the documentation here: [$NERDBUDE](https://nerdbude.com/nv-xmonad/)

 ## Features